Jessasyn/csharp-browser-interface/README.md

 To do this, it uses functionality exposed by System.Diagnostics.Process to start a process, running in the background, which targets some specific command that opens a browser.
 This command is platform-specific.

-Input sanitation exists; characters which are used in the shell of the corresponding system the program is running on will be removed.
-In addition, because the commands used to open the browser accept *any* URI, a check is present which forces the scheme of the URI to be either HTTP or HTTPS.
-Still, it might be possible to obtain shell access, given the right input, so *never* allow input from the user to directly reach the `OpenUrl` call.
+Input sanitation exists; on windows, a shell is opened, and characters that have special meaning within this shell are filtered out.
+Though this should prevent malicious input, please *never* allow user input to reach the `OpenUrl` function directly.

 Also, do note that you will only need this library if you really need to open a browser tab for the user.
 To perform a normal GET request, simply use the HttpClient implementation of C# itself.